foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

          }

-To build the boot-able image AMD/Xilinx uses the `bootgen tool`_; this tool aggregates all the different images in a single binary.
+To build the boot-able image, AMD/Xilinx uses the `bootgen tool`_.
+This tool aggregates all the images into a single binary.

 The available configuration options depend on the architecture.